Resources, Equipment, and Expertise to Help You Achieve Indoor Air Quality Goals

 State-of-the-Art Plasma Systems Clean the Air

-Campbell offers multiple solutions to clean the air of indoor spaces – from properly fitted MERV8 filters to GPS Ionization treatments.
+Campbell offers multiple indoor air quality services to clean the air of indoor spaces – from properly fitted MERV8 filters to GPS Ionization treatments.
 The Global Plasma Solution (GPS) system is an innovative HVAC ionization treatment that uses charged ions to kill mold, virus, and bacteria within the air to keep building environments clean.
 For applications that call for cleaning the air of indoor spaces up to 1,500 sq. ft., like conference rooms, classrooms, and offices, we recommend GPS Air’s IDF-2, a ceiling-mounted ion distribution fan.
 Through GPS’s patented Needle Point Bipolar Ionization (NPBI) technology within the IDF-2, the unit helps to constantly clean indoor air of unwanted pathogens and odors, without producing harmful levels of ozone nor other byproducts.

 Measuring Indoor Air Quality